AqwamCreates/DataPredict-Nucleus/docs/Tutorials/SendingTheCommandsFromTheFrontEnd.md

 ## Example Initial Setup

-In order to see the DataPredict™ Nucleus capabilities, we first need to setup a few thing.
+In order to see the DataPredict™ Nucleus capabilities, we first need to setup some stuff.

 First, let's prepare our data.